What are Affiliated Companies?

 Affiliation between two companies can include:

-- Similar interests among the family of affiliated companies
+- Similar interests among a family of affiliated companies

 - Sharing of facilities, equipment, and employees

-A parent company neither possesses the power to control the management and business decisions of their affiliated companies nor can they affect their board of directors.
+A parent company neither possesses the power to control the management and business decisions of their affiliated companies nor can they control the selection of the board of directors.
 However, they can exert their influence to the best of their abilities.

 Benefits of the Affiliated Companies Structure